 Lastly, huge thanks to the AAA-listers...

-Simon and Bernie Hamnell, all at VQ, Professor Mark Pimlott, D and K Beau, Abe and Betty, 'Uncle' Bill Ryan, but most especially, all the Lewises (past, present and future), and all 'the departed'
+Simon and Bernie Hamnell, Mark Pimlott, all at VQ, Abe and Betty, D and K Beau, 'Uncle' Bill Ryan, but most especially, all the Lewises (past, present and future), and all 'the departed'

 all images and content protected by WIPO world copyright to the modelmaker